nisicadmir/nodejs-typescript/tutorial-2.md

 });
 ```

 Now we are ready to throw some errors.
+Adjust the imports as needed.

 ```typescript
 app.get('/throw-unauthenticated', (req: Request, res: Response, next: NextFunction) => {